Martine A. Rothblatt Sells 8,000 Shares of United Therapeutics Co. (NASDAQ:UTHR) Stock

 United Therapeutics Co.
-(NASDAQ:UTHR – Get Rating) CEO Martine A. Rothblatt sold 8,000 shares of the firm’s stock in a transaction on Monday, November 21st.
-The stock was sold at an average price of $266.93, for a total transaction of $2,135,440.00.
-Following the completion of the sale, the chief executive officer now owns 130 shares in the company, valued at approximately $34,700.90.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
+(NASDAQ:UTHR – Get Rating) CEO Martine A. Rothblatt sold 8,000 shares of United Therapeutics stock in a transaction on Friday, November 18th.
+The stock was sold at an average price of $263.97, for a total value of $2,111,760.00.
+Following the sale, the chief executive officer now owns 130 shares in the company, valued at $34,316.10.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.

 United Therapeutics Company Profile